 In the past, I’ve experienced a hiccup when my list was longer than 500 names.
 My solution was to break up the information into multiple spreadsheets and upload to the designated custom audience as many times as necessary to get all the names on there.
 You may or may not experience that limitation but I wanted to mention it.

-Additionally, make sure you are following best practices around permission based marketing.
+Additionally, make sure you’re following best practices around permission based marketing.
 You need to get the person’s consent before you market to them which is called “express permission marketing.”
 Your client list is “implied permission marketing” because there’s an expectation that, due to your previous relationship, they can expect to hear from you.
-This means that they are auto opted-in to your marketing.
+This means that they’re auto opted-in to your marketing.

 I highly encourage you to become familiar with privacy laws in your state and country.
 They vary by location and change yearly.
 Do not be loose with consumer information.
 The consequences can be costly.
-I recommend also using compliance software on your website to ensure you are compliant when you collect website visitors’ information.
-I recommend iubenda which I use for my own website. (affiliate link)
+I recommend using compliance software on your website to ensure you’re compliant when you collect website visitors’ information.
+I recommend iubenda (affiliate link) which I use for my own website.

 Last note, when you upload your customer list to Facebook, it will only target those email addresses.
 That means if someone on your list uses a different email address to log-in to Facebook tools, they won’t be reached using this tactic.